 If that all seems like lots of work, Keysearch makes this really easy.
 You can do it at a glance while getting lots of suggestions for keywords that are lower in competition.

-The terms listed at the bottom of the Google SERP as in the above image are called latent semantic indexing keywords.
+Continuing on the topic of keywords, the suggested terms listed at the bottom of the Google SERPs are called latent semantic indexing keywords.
 These LSIs are keywords you will want to take note of.

 In order to rank highly on the SERP, you should be covering most if not all of these topics in an effort to write an article that is as thorough and in-depth as you can.